mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### Why are procedural memories described as non-declarative memories?

-It does not require conscious effort to complete the activities or procedures in procedural memory as they are *implicitly* recalled.
+Procedural memories are described as non-declarative as they are difficult to show without acting out.

 #### List three key differences between episodic memories and semantic memories.